Viatical Settlement [Overview and Guide]

 *Comments provided in this post are for informational purposes only and should not be construed as financial, legal or tax advice, recommendations or solicitations.
 Please consult your financial, legal or tax professional with questions related to the information presented, or for advice as to whether a life settlement is right for you.

-Contact Magna Life Settlements today or use our Life Settlement Calculator to see how much cash your policy is worth.
+Contact Magna Life Settlements today or use our Settlement Calculator to see how much cash your life insurance policy is worth today.